-Finally, this research contributes to the promising literature finding that localized investments can promote safer neighborhoods by revitalizing neighborhoods.
+Finally, this research contributes to the promising literature finding that localized investments can promote safer neighborhoods.
 While traditionally, these investments have come from public and non-profit sources, this research highlights that private investments can also deter crime.
-Financial institutions, inadvertently, may be contributing to reducing crime by providing mortgages to creditworthy individuals to acquire a property or improve their current home.
-Moreover, lending can reduce urban inequality as the social benefits of less crime are larger in minority-prevalent and lower-income neighborhoods.
-However, it is possible that a tight, unaffordable housing industry, like the one the US is facing right now, could exacerbate neighborhood crime.
+Financial institutions, maybe inadvertently, are contributing to reducing crime by providing credit to acquire a property or improve a current home.
+The effects of lending are larger in minority-prevalent and lower-income neighborhoods.
+This research highlights that home loan credits may be creating positive externalities in the community.
+Periods of low interest rates encourage credit and, with it, safer neighborhoods.
+However, it is possible that a tight, unaffordable housing industry, like the one the US is facing right now, could exacerbate neighborhood crime by constraining credit.
 Given the wide geographical presence and large financial asset size of banks, using lending to promote neighborhood revitalization is a key and promising area of research.